wp-plugins/threewp-broadcast/readme.txt

 == Installation ==

 1. Check that your web host has PHP v5.4.
-1. Activate the plugin locally or sitewide.
+1. Activate the plugin sitewide.
 The latter option is more common (and useful).

 == Screenshots ==